hsnamr/AdobeACOCreator/README.md

 # AdobeACOCreator
-Create Adobe's .aco file from CIELAB colors
+Create Adobe's .aco file from CIELAB or RGB colors